rkdgmlqja/24_01_midterm/README.md

 ![Figure_1](https://github.com/rkdgmlqja/24_01_midterm/assets/33273567/e733f4fe-35b7-466f-b774-117f55743a27)

-trained LeNet-5 accuracy is almost the same with Reference LeNet-5 accuracy(98%)
+The Custom MLP requires more time to converge, but ultimately achieves better accuracy compared to LeNet-5.
+The accuracy of the trained LeNet-5 is nearly identical to the reference LeNet-5 accuracy, which is 98%.